 • Non-music requirements to fulfill the minimum requirement of credit hours outside of music.

-The normal pattern for private applied instruction in this degree is one half-hour lesson per week for 2 credit hours.
+The normal pattern for private applied instruction in this degree is one 25-minute lesson per week for 2 credit hours.
 Not more than 16 credit hours (9 for musicology emphasis, 11 for music technology emphasis) in private instruction may be used toward the degree.

 Students registered for applied music must participate in an ensemble as recommended by their applied faculty.
 A maximum of 4 credit hours (6 for musicology emphasis) in ensemble can apply to the BA in music degree.